raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 	  end
 	end

-Ok, let's try it with our summing the values in a nested list example from above.
-Now a double mockingbird only has two parameters, and our template method has four concrete steps, so we are going to have to combine elements together.
-We'll start with `conquer_if_divisible`:
+We'll use it to sum the squares of a nested list.
+We're going to construct an algorithm using a divide and conquer strategy, but to keep the code clear we'll make things a little simpler than the template method example above.
+Instead of four separate concrete steps, we'll use just two: One to "conquer" a value if possible and another to divide the value up, recursively attempt to conquer the sub-values, and recombine them together.

+Here's the first of our two steps, `conquer_if_divisible`:

 	conquer_if_divisible = lambda do |value|
 	  value ** 2 unless value.kind_of?(Enumerable)
 	end

-As you can see, it combines the `divisible?` and `conquer` methods from above.
-Now we'll write a function that incorporates the rest of our divide and conquer strategy: `divide` and `recombine` along with some ceremony for recursion:
+And here's the second of our two steps, a function that incorporates the rest of our divide and conquer strategy: `divide` and `recombine` along with some ceremony for recursion:

 	conquer_or_divide_and_try_again = lambda do |conquer_if_divisible|
 	  lambda do |myself|